 How should I complain?

-If you are not satisfied with the help provided by the head of department, please send a written complaint, normally within 6 weeks of the event you are complaining about, and address it to us at the contact details outlined at the end of this policy.
+If you are not satisfied with the help provided by the head of department, please send a written complaint, within 6 weeks of the event you are complaining about, and address it to us at the contact details outlined at the end of this policy.
 Centres can submit complaints via the Complaints Form on ABMA Interactive (AI).

 What will happen to my complaint?